managarm/bootstrap-managarm/README.md

-# Building a managarm distribution from source
+# Managarm: Distribution Build Scripts

 ![Sanity Checks](https://github.com/managarm/bootstrap-managarm/workflows/Sanity%20Checks/badge.svg)

-This repository contains patches and build script to build a [managarm](https://github.com/managarm/managarm) kernel and userspace.
+This repository contains patches and build script to build a [Managarm](https://github.com/managarm/managarm) kernel and userspace.

-## Build environment
+## Building a Managarm Distribution from Source

-Since it is almost impossible to make sure all build environments will play nice with the build system, at the moment it is recommended to setup a build environment with Docker using the provided Dockerfile.
+Since it is almost impossible to make sure all build environments will play nice with the build system, **we strongly recommended to set up a build environment in a container**, using the provided Dockerfile.

 Make sure that you have enough disk space.
 As managarm builds a lot of large external packages